JacksonAllan/CC/api_reference.md

 <dl><dd>

-Ensures that the the capacity is large enough to accommodate `n` elements.
+Ensures that the capacity is large enough to accommodate `n` elements.
 Returns `true`, or `false` if unsuccessful due to memory allocation failure.
 </dd></dl>